 Check out some ideas that might help you seize your sugar craving once and for all!

 1. Supplement with Superfoods – Along, with my regular juicing (which initially decreased my sugar cravings) I started taking Vitamineral Greens and Green Vibrance which are concentrated dried superfoods powders you mix with liquid.
 I initially bought this for our vacation, because I knew I wasn’t going to be able to get as much green juice as I do back home, but I have continued taking it post vacation.
 A dose of green powder includes several nutrients and minerals the modern diet is lacking.
-There is many studies that are being conducted linking depletion of minerals in our soil to the health in our bodies.
+There are many studies that have been conducted linking depletion of minerals in our soil to the health in our bodies.
 Several scientists believe there is evidence that this is causing a chemical imbalance in our brain linking back to sugar cravings and other issues.
 This wonder powder also contains a ton of antioxidants, probiotics, wheatgrass and chlorophyll!
 Remember from my Wholy Wheatgrass post – Wheatgrass is pretty incredible and has been proven to reduce sugar cravings too.

 2. Go outside without sunscreen!
 On vacation I got loads of Vitamin D from the Sun.
 There were several days I did not wear sunscreen, and in the winter, I NEVER wear sunscreen.
 You must get sunshine!
 The sun’s rays are pure wonderful energy your body needs – spending a small amount of time in the sun without sunscreen will not give you skin cancer!
 However, the media and sunscreen companies will have you thinking differently.
 When Vitamin D levels are low, the hormone that controls appetite stops working.
 You eat and eat and eat, and never feel full when this happens.
 The sun contributes significantly to the daily production of Vitamin D, and as little as 10 minutes of exposure a few times a week is thought to help prevent deficiencies.
 Furthermore, Vitamin D helps boost serotonin levels, your happy hormone – when serotonin levels are low, most people immediately turn to simple carbohydrates like sugar and chocolate.
 Unfortunately, there are not a lot of vegan sources of Vitamin D, except the sun of course.
 Drinking fortified nut milks and non dairy yogurts can help.
 If you don’t eat a lot of dairy or meat, there is a good chance you could be low.
 Check it out.
 It just might be the answer.